maneeshs/hybrid/index.md

 1. A user can make up to 200 API requests for metrics an hour.
 2. Each API request returns up to 200 data points per request.
 If more data is available, a URL is provided in the response for loading the next set of data.
 3. Each API request requires a user to have at least Basic Access to the Administration Console.
 Additional permissions might be required, as specified below.
-4. Data are available up to 6 months back from the time the API request is made.
+4. Data are available up to 5 months back from the time the API request is made.

 ## Gathering metrics about your environment

-You can use the experimental environment API to gather high-level environment information over a time period that you specify.
-Available data points within the time that you specify are returned.
-Data is recorded approximately every hour.
-If, for example, you requested six hours of CPU data for the environment, the response would include CPU data for each of the six requested hours.
+You can use the environment API to gather high-level environment information over a time period that you specify.
+You can view the actual data samples, which are recorded approximately every hour, or statistics computed on the data samples.
+Statistics are available for memory and disk consumption only.
+The APIs allow you to specify the time range of the actual or statistical data returned.
+If, for example, you request six hours of CPU (actual) data for the environment, the response would include CPU data for each of the six requested hours.

 ### Environment endpoints